Stafford Road F.C.: FA Cup last six

-1879–80 also saw the club enter the national stage for the first time, by taking part in the FA Cup.
-The club was eliminated by Aston Villa, despite recruiting two players from Shrewsbury; Villa then scratched rather than meet Oxford University.
+The 1879–80 English football season saw the club enter the national stage for the first time, by taking part in the FA Cup.
+Just like Stafford it was opponent, Aston Villa's first ever FA Cup tie and the start of their official record.
+The match was played on Saturday 13 December 1879 before a crowd of 2,000 at Stafford's Half-Way House Ground.
+The club was eliminated by Aston Villa in a replay, despite recruiting two players from Shrewsbury.

 The club's best run in the competition came the following season, starting with an easy 7–0 win over Spilsby; the match had to be played at Trent Bridge as Spilsby's ground was flooded.
 However, as Notts County were playing a prestigious friendly against Queen's Park at the Castle Ground at the same time, the attendance was about a dozen.
 The Roadsters also scored 7 in a second round replay against Grantham in front of a "poor show" of spectators.
 After a bye, the club ended Aston Villa's run of 17 consecutive victories by winning 3–2 at Perry Barr, to considerable surprise as Villa "were highly fancied by the critics to win [the Cup] straight out"; Crump scored one for the Roadsters and Robert Gowland, a railway clerk who had been with the club since its earliest matches, and who had been working at the Stafford Road works since he was 13, the other two.
 Near the end of the match, Villa claimed a goal after goalkeeper Ray slipped when trying to make a save and deflected the ball away with his foot; play was stopped to allow the referee to inspect the pitch, and, finding one of Ray's footprints on the right side of the goal-line where the shot was stopped, declared there to be no goal.
 The run ended in the fifth round (the final 6), the club unable to recover a two-goal half-time deficit against the Old Etonians.